The Apprentice (British TV series): Locations

-Filming for many of the tasks involve locations within London and across the UK in various cities and towns, and on a number of occasions when tasks take the teams abroad, across Europe, Northern Africa, the Middle East, and the United States.
-For each series, the candidates are provided with accommodation within an upmarket area of London selected by the production team, with every episode's opening and ending scene being filmed at this location, utilising a mixture of exterior and interior shots of scenes; filming is also done on site if the candidates are conducting work on a task within the building.
+Filming is usually within London or across the UK and occasionally, when tasks take the teams abroad, across Europe, Northern Africa, the Middle East, or the United States.
+The candidates are provided with accommodation within an upmarket area of London selected by the production team, with each episode's opening and ending scene being filmed there, using a mixture of exterior and interior shots; filming is also done on site if the candidates are working on a task within the building.

-For other outdoor shots used as part of the other scenes in an episode, the locations have varied.
-Between the first and third series, both the show's opening credits and the post-firing "walk of shame" exit sequences were filmed outside the Amstrad HQ building in Brentwood, but from the fourth series onwards, following Amstrad's sale to BSkyB in 2007, filming of these scenes are done in front of the Viglen HQ building in St Albans, Hertfordshire, which until that point had been used a filming location for the interviews stage of the competition, and continued to do so until 2014 when it was decided to change the filming location to 122 Leadenhall Street.
-In addition, between the fourth to ninth series, the show's Walk of Shame scene was filmed at night, but the tenth series changed the filming schedule to have this done during the afternoon.
-For the scenes involving the losing team discussing their loss, the film crew have used two cafes – "The Bridge" in Acton, West London; and "La Cabana 2" in North London – though editing of these scenes is done to make it appear that candidates only enter The Bridge cafe.
+For other outdoor shots, the locations have varied.
+Between the first and third series, both the opening credits and the post-firing "walk of shame" exit sequences were filmed outside the Amstrad HQ building in Brentwood, but from the fourth series onwards, following Amstrad's sale to BSkyB in 2007, these scenes were filmed in front of the Viglen HQ building in St Albans, Hertfordshire, which until that point had been used for the interviews stage of the competition, and continued to be so until 2014, when it was decided to change the location to 122 Leadenhall Street.
+Between the fourth to ninth series, the Walk of Shame scene was filmed at night, but the tenth series changed to having this done during the afternoon.
+For the scenes involving the losing team discussing their loss, two cafes were used – "The Bridge" in Acton, West London; and "La Cabana 2" in North London – although editing of these scenes makes it appear that candidates only enter The Bridge cafe.

-Although the show uses footage taken by its film crew for most of the episode shown, aerial footage of various buildings in London is used on The Apprentice, mainly to act as small links between scenes and as part of the show's opening credits, and have included shots of the Square Mile and Canary Wharf financial districts, as well as the 180-metre Gherkin, HSBC Tower, One Canada Square, the Citigroup Centre, and the Shard; such locations are not used for filming unless a task involves visiting the site.
+The show sometimes uses aerial footage of various buildings in London, to act as links between scenes and as part of the opening credits; these have included shots of the Square Mile and Canary Wharf financial districts, as well as the 180-metre Gherkin, HSBC Tower, One Canada Square, the Citigroup Centre, and the Shard.